 Hackers, like the devil are always busy – finding new ways to cause problem for unsuspecting users of computer systems.
 And in this Age of Internet of Things (IOT), not only are computers targeted, but Smartphones and other smart devices as well.
 Manufacturers and developers of these systems and apps are also doing their best to ensure that you are protected, but that can only happen if you play your part.
 Follow this advice to stay safe online.

-Make sure your Operating System and applications are up-to-date.
+Make sure your Operating System and applications including anti-viruses are up-to-date.
 One way to ensure that your computer or smartphone is protected is to download the latest updates and install them.
 Updates vary from security patches to bug fixes.
 Some updates are critical whereas others are service packs, which can include performance improvement, but they are all needed to keep you safe.
 To prevent your computer from being vulnerable, you need these updates especially the critical and security updates.
 You can configure your update settings on your computer or smartphone to automatic, so that once the updates are available and you have internet with data, it will be updated automatically.
 For smartphone users, if mobile data is problem for you, you can configure the system to only download over Wi-Fi, but you should do it regularly – at least check for update every other day.

 Avoid opening hyperlinks that you are unsure of.
 Hackers are aware of how trigger-happy many unsuspecting users are about opening links.
 If you received a link, be it on Skype, WhatsApp, Telegram or in any other messaging app, and you are not sure of it, do not open it.
 The reason being that such a link could be malicious and opening it could compromise your system by downloading malware onto your system.